dmoranf/home-assistant-custom-components/README.md

 ### Requisites

- - Tested on FortiOS 6.0.4
+ - Tested on FortiOS 6.0.4 and Home Assistant 0.90.2
  - Device discovery enabled on the Fortigate at interface level

 ### Installation